Burhan Kuzu: Academic career

 In 1996, Kuzu was appointed full professor of the Chair of Constitutional Law at Faculty of Law in Istanbul University.
 He published papers and books in the field of law.
 He taught law at the Police College.
 He was also an academic member of the Faculty of Social Science at Beykent University in Istanbul.
 He was a guest professor at Zirve University in Gaziantep.

 Politician career

 Kuzu entered politics as a co-founder of the Justice and Development Party (AK Party) in 2001.
 He served as the first chairman of the party's arbitration committee for democracy.
 At the 2002 general election, he won a seat in the Grand National Assembly of Turkey as a deputy of Istanbul from the AK Party.
 He kept his seat in the parliament at the 2007 and 2011 general elections.
 The rule of his party not allowing a parliament membership for more than three terms prevented him from running at the June 2015 general election.
 Kuzu entered the parliament again after the November 2015 general election.
 He served as the president of the Constitutional Commission in the parliament and as such was a vocal opposer of education in the Kurdish language.

+In May 2016, Kuzu, threatened that Turkey would send refugees to Europe if the European Parliament made a "wrong decision" regarding visa-free travel for Turkish citizens.